 Real estate agents who specialise in rentals will often have established relationships with the various strata (condo) corporations and will know what is available and has the most to offer.

 Rent can widely vary depending on where you are located on-island.
-That beachfront bungalow may seem like a good idea… until you have to write the rent cheque!
-Click below to take a look at our typical rents table.
+That beachfront bungalow may seem like a good idea… until you have to pay the monthly rent!
 Every year we revise this content to be sure that it’s as up to date as it can possibly be.